Vyral/paul-lopez/_posts/2019-09-06-breaking-these-rules-will-ruin-your-mortgage.md

 **You’ve taken a lot of time to research and carefully select the property you want to call home or a property that you want to invest in.** Whatever the case may be, you want to make sure you take these four rules into account so your loan process goes as smooth as possible:

 **1\.
-Don’t change employment.** There are certain circumstances that come up where you feel that it’s time to leave your job, quit your job, or look for a new one.
+Don’t change employment.** There are certain circumstances that come up where you feel that it’s time to leave your job and look for a new one.
 However, when your loan is in the underwriting process for the purchase of a home, stay exactly where you are financially until after closing.

 {% include pullquote.html %}